NalinPlad/SANity_check/README.md

 SANity has a standalone frontend project, seperate from the server.
 Navigate to `WWW` and run the `dev` alias in the package.json.
 For example, `yarn run dev`, or `npm run dev`.
 Make sure to install the dependancies first; `yarn install`, `npm install`.

+You can see a static example scan of google.com located at [https://notmysql.hackclub.app/SAN.html](https://notmysql.hackclub.app/SAN.html)